 It is also the chance for viewers to have for themselves an up-to-date, tangible experience of a lost origin, whether real, fantasized or invented.
 Le Travail de rivière goes back over the classics and updates more naturalist recordings like prints, fossils and geological samples, while collecting such ethnographic traces as masks, headdresses, and migratory cells—a range of formal, artistic, cultural and intellectual molds.

 It is a “collection of sand” as Italo Calvino understood the phrase : “To assemble a collection the way one keeps a diary, that is, a need to transform the course of one’s own existence into a series of objects saved from being scattered, or into a series of written lines, crystallized beyond the continuous flow of one’s thoughts.”

 It is at heart a show that admits it can be the result of the imagination of that temporary collector that is the curator, and in that respect may fall into the province of a system of subjective correspondences that is equivalent to the system of the collection.
 It is a show that can be viewed through different layers, the way a dry riverbed is revealed in the very heart of summer.

-Le Travail de rivière is also the title of a book by Laure Limongi, scheduled for publication in 2009 (Dissonnances / Graphic Unit of the city of Chaumont), with a work of graphic art by Fanette Mellier.
+Le Travail de rivière is also the title of a book by Laure Limongi, published in 2009 (Dissonnances / Graphic Unit of the city of Chaumont), with a work of graphic art by Fanette Mellier.